List of ancient tribes in Illyria: Autariatae

+The Autariatae or Autariates (Αὐταριᾶται) were an Illyrian tribe that became prominent between the 6th and 4th centuries BCE.
+Strabo describes them as one of the three strongest Illyrian peoples, the other two being the Ardiaei and Dardani.
+After their defeat during the Celtic invasions of the Balkans in the 4th century, a part of the Autariatae who remained in Bosnia gradually adopted Celtic culture, while another part moved southwards and after an agreement with the Kingdom of Macedonia, 20,000 settled in the Parorbelian mountain range, in an area between modern south-eastern North Macedonia, northern Greece and south-western Bulgaria.

 Balaites

 The Balaites were an Illyrian tribe known from epigraphical findings only who were organizing themselves in a koinon, and it is likely that they lived in the vicinity of Apollonia.

 Bathiatae

 The Bathiatae were an Illyrian tribe.

 Bylliones

 The Bylliones (Βυλλίονες) were an Illyrian tribe.
 They were affected by a partial cultural Hellenisation.
-According to Robert Elsie, the tribe was Illyrian.
+They constituted one of the most notable Illyrian koina of the Hellenistic period, with their territory featuring a network of several settlements.
+Byllis and Nikaia were their chief centres.

 Cavii

 The Cavii were an Illyrian tribe.
 They lived close to Lake Shkodër.
 Their main settlement was Epicaria.
 They are mentioned rarely by ancient writers.

 Daorsi

 The Daorsi or Duersi or Daorsii or Daorsei (Δαόριζοι, Δαούρσιοι) were an Illyrian tribe.
 Another name of the tribe was Daversi.
 The Daorsi had suffered attacks from the Delmatae that made them along with Issa seek the aid of the Roman state.
 The Daorsi fought on the Roman side, providing them with their strong navy abandoning Caravantius.
 After the Illyrian Wars, the Daorsi were given immunity.
 Their most important city was Daorson.
 They had 17 decuriae.